 - share your energy usage data with energy companies (other than your preferred energy supplier) and with heat pump and other heating product manufacturers.

 This privacy notice will be updated to reflect any changes either to the way in which we operate or changes to data protection legislation.
 We will bring any significant changes to your attention but to make sure that you keep up to date, we suggest that you revisit this notice from time to time.

 How long will you store my personal data for?

-We store personal data in line with guidance from the National Housing Federation, a copy of which is available on request.
+We store personal data in line with our own document retention policy, a copy of which is available on request.
 Examples are:

 How will my personal data be stored and kept secure?

 The Group applies technical measures to keep personal data stored securely on information systems, including controls over the organisation’s information network perimeter, such as firewall, anti-virus software and back-up/replication measures to prevent data loss.
 Access to personal data held on systems is controlled by password and can be monitored by audit records.
 Sharing of data with third parties is controlled by the use of secure transfer measures such as encrypted email and secure file transfer protocols.